hcussi/metrics-concurrency/README.md

 More info
 - https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html#create-service-role

+#### AWS ElastiCache

+Configure new Redis cluster using the security group and VPC from EKS.
+Copy the primary endpoint that will be used as `REDIS_HOST`.

 #### Amazon EKS

 Named cluster `metrics-concurrency` and select IAM role created, VPC created, Security Group and make it private.